Inheritance Tax Calculator - work out your IHT liability.

 - If your estate is valued at more than £2 million, the Residential Nil-Rate Band will be progressively reduced by £1 for every £2 that the value of the estate exceeds the threshold.

 - In determining whether the £2 million threshold is breached, it is necessary to ignore reliefs and exemptions that apply to the standard Nil-Rate Band.

 - This excludes any lifetime gifts, even if they were made within seven years of death and are included in the standard IHT calculation.

-- The £2 million threshold is frozen until 5 April 2021, after which it will increase in line with CPI.
+- The £2 million threshold is frozen until 5 April 2021, after which it was to increase in line with CPI, but currently remains frozen..

 Inheritance Tax is a complex subject.
 Further topic-specific commentary can be found within the 'help' sections of the calculator; however, please note that this covers the 'basics' - if you are planning to embark on any planning in order to reduce your IHT liability, we strongly advise seeking professional advice.

 On 9 October 2007, new rules came into force that allows an individual (who dies on or after 9 October 2007) to leave their unused nil-rate band to their spouse or civil partner.
 As all transfers between spouses are automatically exempt, so this is only applicable on the second death (for instance upon re-marriage).
 Effectively this does not do much more than normalize the situation that previously occurred, as motivated individuals could find numerous ways to use their nil-rate band effectively.
 For more information on these changes, read the notes issued on the HMRC website

 Recent changes to this calculator include: